seshues/steam-id-checker/README.md

 - Supports checking for both **profile** and **group** IDs
 - Logging to file and console
 - Skiplist support to avoid checking known unassignable IDs
+- Does not check IDs that have been recently checked.
+Defaults to 7 days, setting can be ignored.
 - Configurable via `config/config.json`
 - Output saves available/unavailable IDs separately